Tears, cheers as London's Borough Market re-opens after attack

-LONDON With emotions running high and stalls bursting with produce, London's 1,000-year-old Borough Market re-opened on Wednesday for the first time since a deadly attack by Islamist extremists killed eight people.
+LONDON (Reuters) - With emotions running high and stalls bursting with produce, London's 1,000-year-old Borough Market re-opened on Wednesday for the first time since a deadly attack by Islamist extremists killed eight people.

 Traders gathered for a minute's silence in honour of the victims of the June 3 attack, before fruit-and-veg stallholder Paul Wheeler rang the market bell, crying as he tugged the rope harder and harder.